University of Manitoba

 Founded 1877 | Winnipeg, MB

-Choice is the buzzword at the University of Manitoba.
-Western Canada’s oldest university offers more than 100 programs, including some rare courses.
+Western Canada’s oldest university offers more than 100 programs, including some rare courses, like design of assistive technology devices and decolonizing and Indigenizing engineering education.
 Professional schools offer degrees in architecture, engineering, medicine, dentistry, law and pharmacy.

-“Manitoba’s research university provides a wide range of high-quality liberal arts, science and professional programs as well as work-integrated and experiential learning opportunities that equip our students to make meaningful contributions to their workplaces and communities,” says president Michael Benarroch.
+“Manitoba’s research university provides a wide range of high-quality liberal arts, science and professional programs, as well as work-integrated and experiential learning opportunities that equip our students to make meaningful contributions to their workplaces and communities,” says president Michael Benarroch.
 The university is committed to fostering the development of the next generation of Indigenous leaders by providing inclusive learning that promotes Indigenous student success.
-Home to more than 2,600 First Nations, Métis and Inuit students, UM offers specialized Indigenous programs, bursaries and scholarships established for Indigenous students, an annual graduation powwow and a new Indigenous student community space.
+Home to more than 2,600 First Nations, Métis and Inuit students, the U of M offers specialized Indigenous programs, bursaries and scholarships established for Indigenous students, an annual graduation powwow and a new Indigenous student community space.

-While the trademark Georgian-style architecture reminds students of the school’s history, the Active Living Centre welcomes visitors with its floor-to-ceiling windows.
-An extensive tunnel system links old and new buildings—handy during Winnipeg’s harsh winters.
-Construction is underway on the 400-seat Desautels Concert Hall.
-Scheduled to open this year, it will house a flexible performance space with state-of-the art acoustics.
+While the trademark Georgian-style architecture reminds students of the school’s history, the school’s state-of-the-art, 100,000-square-foot Active Living Centre welcomes visitors with its floor-to-ceiling windows.
+An extensive tunnel system links old and new buildings, keeping students warm during Winnipeg’s harsh winters.
+Construction is underway on the 407-seat Desautels Concert Hall.
+Scheduled to open in September of 2024, it will house a flexible performance space with state-of-the art acoustics.

 Standout Programs